Jump-Starting a Dead Car Battery

 Drive the vehicle that was dead for about twenty minutes.
 This will allow the vehicle to recharge the battery to starting capacity.

 Jump Starting From a Charger

-If you have a battery charger with "jump start" ability (Very handy device!
-A garage isn't complete without one!)its even easier to start your car with a dead battery than with another vehicle.
+If you have a battery charger with "jump start" ability (a very handy device—a garage isn't complete without one!), it's even easier to start your car with a dead battery than with another vehicle.

 - Place the charger near the battery in the vehicle.